craigbridges/Nettle/README.md

 {{> PartialName Model}}
 ```

 The model is optional and if left empty, the current templates model is used instead.
-The model can be any value that can also be assigned to a variable, including a variable reference.
+The model can be any value assignable to a variable, including a variable reference.